wp-plugins/sendit/readme.txt

 = Changelog =

+* 2.2.7 Fixes some error on log disable autosave and revisions for newsletters
 * 2.2.6 Fixes some warning and better interface with the new wp-admin
 * 2.2.5 Fixes unsubscribe link duplication